A woman and a man sit at a table talking about college gap year options.

 Starting college with a clearer idea of what you want to do could help you focus your choice of study and choose the right major early in your schooling.
 With that knowledge in hand, you can better plan your classes and increase your chances of graduating on time.
 Not only that, but you might also save some cash, too: you’re less likely to take classes you don't need, thus possibly avoiding excess student loan debt.

 A year off can also help you become more financially responsible.
-Whether you nabbed a fun year-long job or decided to volunteer abroad during your gap year, you’ll probably have more direct responsibility over your day-to-day spending.
-This could help you have a greater appreciation for managing and spending money, such as using a credit card to cover everyday expenses.
-With a better understanding of finances, you may find yourself making more frugal decisions when it comes to student loans and building a stronger financial foundation.
+Whether you nabbed a fun year-long job or decided to volunteer abroad during your gap year, you'll have more direct responsibility over your day-to-day spending.

-Finally, time off is just good for you.
+Finally, time off is simply a good thing.
 After years of academic study and pressure, sometimes you just need a break.
 Having time to rest and recharge can help prevent academic burnout, and help you start your first year of college fully recharged.

 Not sure where to begin?
 There are gap year resources that can help you start thinking about your options.
 Look for a gap year fair or gap year association or organization that may have information about programs and opportunities for your gap year.